 Experience a true expedition day and rare treat when we make landfall at the lesser-visited College Fjord, a natural wonderland home to an impressive array of glaciers.
 Here, the ice and forests meet, and forge the world’s largest collection of tidewater glaciers, five valley glaciers, and other smaller glaciers — all named after prestigious East Coast colleges, including Vassar, Smith, Harvard, and Yale.
 Have your camera at the ready — you’ll get awesome shots of glacier fronts, ice calving into the sea, and sea lions and whales may make a cameo, too!

 Afterward, transfer by motorcoach through incredible scenery to Anchorage, where you’ll check into your hotel.
+Tonight, join your fellow travelers for a Farewell Dinner at your hotel.

 Important Notice: The above day-by-day itineraries are preliminary and therefore subject to change.
 If changes occur while on tour, you will be notified by your Vantage Adventure Leader or regional expert.
 Vantage reserves the right to refuse compensation to any traveler due to itinerary changes not listed on our web site.